sgshulman/DGEM/README.md

 #### Fractal Cloud

-The fractal cloud is a clumpy dust cloud, which is obtained by the following algorithm:
+The fractal cloud suggested by [Elmegreen (1997)](#elmegreen1997) is a clumpy dust cloud, which is obtained by the following algorithm:
 1. Consider a cube space with size **2max**, consisting of **n**<sup>3</sup> cubical cells.
 2. Place **dotsN** points randomly in the cube.
 3. For every point build a smaller cub with a center in the point.
 The size of